roboception/rc_genicam_api/README.md

   features can be configured directly from the command line.
 Images will be stored in PGM or PPM format, dependig on the image format.

+  NOTE: Many image viewers can display PGM and PPM format.
+The sv tool of cvkit (https://github.com/roboception/cvkit) can also be used.

+* gc_pointcloud

+  This tool streams the left image, disparity, confidence and error.
+It takes the first set of time synchroneous images, computes a colored point cloud and stores it in PLY ASCII format.
+This tool demonstrates how to stream corresponding images (e.g. left image and disparity with the same time stamp).

-  NOTE: The sv tool of cvkit can be used to view images in this format.
+  NOTE: PLY is a standard format for scanned 3D data.
+The plyv tool of cvkit (https://github.com/roboception/cvkit) can also be used for visualization.